 Divorces can be fraught with complications.
 That doesn't necessarily mean that they have to be, however.
 Especially when a spouse makes errors that weaken their own standing in the case.

-It happens more often than one might think — likely because divorce is a traumatic event, and having to cope with the trauma makes many people less able to manage their legal positions.
-Read on to learn more about the common errors to avoid in divorce.
+It happens more often than one might think — likely because a divorce is a traumatic event, and having to cope with the trauma makes many people less able to manage their legal positions.
+Read on to learn more about the common errors to avoid divorce.

 Having to forgo that country club membership or annual winter cruise may be just the tip of the iceberg of financial adjustments you may have to make post-divorce.
 While you should always seek the best settlement possible in your divorce, you must remain realistic about what you can afford to maintain from your former lifestyle.